namyeon/namyeon.github.io/index.md

 ### Journal Manuscripts in Progress:

 *   [IP.
-4] **Lee, N.,** & Lee, S. (under review).
+5] **Lee, N.,** & Lee, S. (under review).
 Visualizing Science: The Role of Infographics and Individual Differences. _Public Understanding of Science._

 *   [IP.
-3] **Lee, N.** & Lee, S. (2020).
+4] **Lee, N.** & Lee, S. (2020).
 Effects of Scientific Consensus and Visualization on Attitude Change, Similarity Judgement, and Purchase Intention on GM Food: Health Beliefs as Moderators. _Expected journal for submission: Science Communication._

 *   [IP.
-2] Lee, S., **Lee, N.,** & Dockter, C. (2020).
+3] Lee, S., **Lee, N.,** & Dockter, C. (2020).
 Engaging African-American Population in Clinical Trials: Effects of Communication Source and Racial Representation. _Expected journal for submission: Health Communication._

 *   [IP.
-1] Lee, S., **Lee, N.,** & Dockter, C., (2020).
+2] Lee, S., **Lee, N.,** & Dockter, C., (Data collection process).
 Effects of Popularity Cues in Health News: An Eye-Tracking Study.

+*   [IP.
+1] Zhu, D., Lee, S., & **Lee, N.** (In Preparation).
+The Influence of Opinion Congruence and Incivility On Visual Attention to Online Comments: An Eye-tracking Study.

 ### Conference Papers: